-The programme benefits approximately 300,000 vulnerable migrants in the states of Chiapas, Oaxaca and Tabasco.
-At the same time, close to 800 federal and state government officials and 14 migrant shelters and civil society organizations are directly engaged through capacity-building activities.
-Host communities living on migrant routes also benefit from improved services and social cohesion.
+The programme targets approximately 300,000 vulnerable migrants in the states of Chiapas, Oaxaca and Tabasco.
+At the same time, close to 800 federal and state government officials and 14 migrant shelters and civil society organizations will be directly engaged through capacity building activities.